AndySomogyi/mechanica/docs/source/api_simulator.rst

       universe time propagation.

-   .. staticmethod:: quit()
+   .. staticmethod:: close()

-      Terminates the message loop.
-The message loop is automatically terminated when all the active windows close.
+      Closes the main window, but the application / simulation will continue to run.

    .. staticmethod:: show()